FlorianKrull/CompilerConstructionSS2019/specification.md

 As IR, a low-level [three-address code (TAC)](https://en.wikipedia.org/wiki/Three-address_code) is used.
 The instruction set of this code is *not* specified.

-Note that the compiler core is independent from the front-end or back-end.
+The compiler's core is independent from the front- and back-end.

 ### Control Flow Graph